How HIPAA Regulates Medical Waste

 How to Safely Dispose of Your PHI

-Medical waste disposal services ensure the compliance of all industry regulations, including HIPAA.
+Medical waste disposal services ensure compliance with all industry regulations, including HIPAA.
 The type of waste PHI falls into general waste.

 General medical waste is similar to other non-hazardous office or household wastes and makes up the majority of waste produced in healthcare.
-This type of waste can be properly disposed of through medical record shredding.
+You can properly dispose of this type of waste through medical record shredding.

 Shredding these critical files is important for protecting patient health information.
-Then, patient’s information is securely destroyed and uphold compliance.
+Then, the patient’s information is securely destroyed and upholds compliance.
 Offices can get shredding bins which files can be placed into or services can be scheduled for regular disposal.
-There are multiple things to consider, including retention times, file quantity, and more.
+Moreover, there are multiple things to consider, including retention times, file quantity, and more.

 Compliance Training